 But there is a counterforce to the Erdoğan regime as well, one that does not simply oppose its current rulers, but questions the very structures of power the regime represents.
 It is not by chance that it is the People's Democratic Party (HDP) that led the Erdoğan regime to lift parliamentary immunity.
-Ever since its founding in 2012, HDP representatives have been targeted by the Erdoğan regime as members of a party with links to "terrorist" organizations, and much of the harassment and disappearances of its representatives and members, the campaigns of intimidation and even bombing of the party's headquarters, have been revealed as having links to the regime.7 This oppression has only worsened since the party endured the regime's violence through two elections, in June and November 2015, when the HDP managed to pass one of the world's highest electoral thresholds of 10 percent both times.8 the protection and recognition of the political and cultural rights of ethnic minorities - such as Kurds, Alevis, Armenians, Yazidis, and Roma peoples9 - and is partly inspired by the political philosophy of PKK founder Abdullah Öcalan has proven enough for the regime to declare the HDP and PKK one and the same.
-10 Nevertheless, membership and voter turnout has proven that the HDP has the potential to unite a radically diverse constituency consisting of social groups that until now were left a political vacuum: progressive Turks as much as progressive Kurds; religious constituencies as well as secular ones; rural traditionalists and urban youth.
-11 HDP cochair Figen Yüksekdağ describes the attempt to create a party that could unite these various social segments in the face of increasing authoritarianism:
+Ever since its founding in 2012, HDP representatives have been targeted by the Erdoğan regime as members of a party with links to "terrorist" organizations, and much of the harassment and disappearances of its representatives and members, the campaigns of intimidation and even bombing of the party's headquarters, have been revealed as having links to the regime.
+This oppression has only worsened since the party endured the regime's violence through two elections, in June and November 2015, when the HDP managed to pass one of the world's highest electoral thresholds of 10 percent both times.

+So what exactly does the supposed "terrorism" of the HDP consist of?
+The first charge relates to the Kurdistan Workers' Party (PKK), which has waged a guerrilla struggle against what it considers as the Turkish colonization of Northern Kurdistan since the PKK's founding in 1978.
+That the HDP strives for e-flux journal #76 - october 2016 Jonas Staal Transdemocracy the protection and recognition of the political and cultural rights of ethnic minorities - such as Kurds, Alevis, Armenians, Yazidis, and Roma peoples - and is partly inspired by the political philosophy of PKK founder Abdullah Öcalan has proven enough for the regime to declare the HDP and PKK one and the same.
+Nevertheless, membership and voter turnout has proven that the HDP has the potential to unite a radically diverse constituency consisting of social groups that until now were left a political vacuum: progressive Turks as much as progressive Kurds; religious constituencies as well as secular ones; rural traditionalists and urban youth.
+HDP cochair Figen Yüksekdağ describes the attempt to create a party that could unite these various social segments in the face of increasing authoritarianism: